Brazil to give incentives for companies to settle tax disputes

+UPDATE 3-China finmin skips summit with Japan, Korea to attend emergency meeting

+* Trade most important engine of growth - communique (Add quotes by senior Japan official, Chinese ministry comment)

-SAO PAULO Brazil will give incentives for companies to settle tax disputes in another effort to increase government revenues this year, according to a presidential decree published on Wednesday.
+SAO PAULO, July 22 Brazil will give incentives for companies to settle tax disputes in another effort to increase government revenues this year, according to a presidential decree published on Wednesday.

 Companies which surrender their challenge to tax charges will be allowed to apply tax credits, related to financial losses, to pay down part of the tax owed to the government, according to the decree published on Brazil's official gazette.